 We have all evolved beyond the bong.
-As more cannabusinesses have been approved to operate in different states around the country, the country has seen a drastic increase in the types of cannabis products available.
+As more canna businesses have been approved to operate in different states around the country, the U.S. has seen a drastic increase in the types of cannabis products available.
 While smoking may be the most popular, there are a variety of alternative ways to use cannabis both medically and recreationally.
-The effect, duration, and onset time vary slightly with each consumption method.
-Many can be combined for synergistic, sustained relief.
-The correct consumption method for you will be a matter of desired effect, intensity, duration, and personal preference.
+The effect, duration, and onset time vary slightly with each consumption method, and many can be combined for synergistic, sustained relief.
+The correct consumption method for you will be a matter of the desired effect, intensity, duration, and personal preference.
 Once you’re ready to begin, we recommend that you purchase the necessary items you’ll need from a reputable online store.

-The easiest and most common way consume cannabis requires little more than a vessel and a lighter.
+The easiest and most common way to consume cannabis requires little more than a vessel and a lighter.
 You can pack the cannabis into a pipe, roll it into a joint, or load it into a bong.
-Smoking cannabis involves inhaling the smoke released by the heated flowers or concentrate.
+Smoking cannabis involves inhaling the smoke released by the heated flower or concentrate.

-When smoking cannabis, the effects can be felt almost instantly and last from 90 minutes to 3+ hours depending on the individual, cannabinoid content, and potency of the strain.
+When smoking cannabis, the effects can be felt almost instantly and last from 90 minutes to three hours or more, depending on the individual, cannabinoid content, and potency of the strain.
 Because of the minimal onset time associated with smoking cannabis, dosage control is easy relative to other consumption methods.
 The downside is the potential for minor irritation of the respiratory system.

 A vaporizer is a device that heats cannabis buds and/or concentrates to 315-440°F (157-227°C), which causes the cannabinoids stored in the plant’s trichomes to evaporate into a gas without combusting any plant material.
 For reference, the boiling point of THC is generally accepted to be between 315°F (157°C) and 392°F (200°C).
 All other major non-psychoactive cannabinoids evaporate between 320°F (160°C) and 428°F (220°C).